sven-hash/docs/content/run-nym-nodes/troubleshooting.md

 ## What is `verloc` and do I have to configure my mixnode to implement it?
 `verloc` is short for _verifiable location_.
 Mixnodes and gateways now measure speed-of-light distances to each other, in an attempt to verify how far apart they are.
 In later releases, this will allow us to algorithmically verify node locations in a non-fakeable and trustworthy manner.

-You don't have to do any additional configuration for your node to implement this, it is a passive process that runs in the background of the mixnet from version `0.10.1` onwards. _Measurement packets_ encrypted as standard sphinx packets will be sent through the network and your mixnode will process them as it would any other sphinx packet it receives.
+You don't have to do any additional configuration for your node to implement this, it is a passive process that runs in the background of the mixnet from version `0.10.1` onwards.

 ## I keep seeing `Connection to <IP>:1789 seems to be dead` messages.
 Is this normal?